 After a three hour bus ride from the Vietnam border along a highway festooned with signs supporting the shamefully corrupt Cambodian People's Party, we arrived in Phnom Penh.
 Our expected transportation did not meet us as expected but a call to the hotel set that right.
 We were soon in a tuk-tuk and on our … Continue reading Phnom Penh: food, palace, pagoda

 After a month of planning and anticipation we left Toronto for Vietnam with a long layover in Beijing.
-The Beijing approach was remarkable: extraordinarily dense development with the city peeking out from a heavy layer of smog.
-Not surprisingly, Beijing Capital Airport is vastly larger than I remember from our first visit in 1982.
-We … Continue reading Off to Saigon
+The Beijing approach was remarkable: extraordinarily dense development, lots of wind turbines, the Great Wall snaking along the countryside, and the city peeking out from a heavy layer of smog.
+Not surprisingly, Beijing Capital Airport is vastly … Continue reading Off to Saigon

 We flew back to Lima and split with our group to spend our second last day exploring Pachacámac, an enormous, sprawling archaeological site about 31 km south of Lima.
 It was a major adventure that required two local minibuses and another bus down the highway to the site.
 I'm not sure how, but we navigated … Continue reading Last days in Peru